bigtoga/Examples/Cloud - Azure/AZ-103/To Do - Questions to answer for exam.md

 1. **What type of storage is needed to store virtual disk files for Azure VMs?**
    - Gen v1, v2 (not Blob)

+# Availability related
+1. **Which has a higher SLA: Availability Sets or Zones?**
+   - Zones - up to 99.99%

 </details>